grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 - eu-north
 - ap-south

-One of the most useful capabilities of Pyroscope is the ability to tag your data in a way that is meaningful to you.
-In this case, we have two natural divisions, and so we "tag" our data to represent those:
+Pyroscope lets you tag your data in a way that is meaningful to you.
+In this case, there are two natural divisions, and so data is "tagged" to represent them:

 - `region`: statically tags the region of the server running the code
 - `vehicle`: dynamically tags the endpoint (similar to how one might tag a controller)